 Identifying a high-risk Merchant

 A high-risk merchant is a merchant that has a high rate of chargebacks or fraud.
 They usually don’t have a long history of accepting payments or have poor credit ratings.
 In addition, a high-risk merchant is more difficult to communicate with if there’s a problem with payment.
 In order to avoid becoming one of these merchants, it is important to know your chargeback ratio month-to-month and keep in touch with payment processors.
-Each payment processor sets its own standards for high-risk merchants.
-Common considerations include chargeback rate, merchant category, and area of operation.

 Also, Read-High Risk Credit Card Processing